mockative/mockative/README.md

 // Stub a property setter
 given(mock).setter(mock::mockProperty)
-    .whenInvokedWith(any())
+    .whenInvokedWith(matching { it.name == "foo" })
     .thenDoNothing()

 // When the function being stubbed has overloads with a different number of arguments, a specific
 // overload can be selected using one of the `fun[0-9]` functions. given(mock).function(mock::transformData, fun0())
     .whenInvokedWith(any())
     .then { transformedData }

 // When the function being stubbed has overloads with the same number of arguments, but different
 // types, the type arguments must be specified using one of the `fun[0-9]` functions. given(mock).function(mock::transformData, fun2<Data, String>())
     .whenInvokedWith(any(), any())
     .then { transformedData }

-// Additionally, you can stub functions and properties by their name. given(mock).function("transformData")
+// Additionally, you can stub functions and properties by their name, but in this case you'll
+// need to provide type information for the matchers. given(mock).function("transformData")
     .whenInvokedWith(any<Data>())
     .then { transformedData }